Jakobeha/treescript/README.md

 - A declaration can come after reducers, but this is invalid.
 - Record declarations can contain value instead of string properties, and vice versa (e.g. `Foo[bar, Baz[]]`)

+The translate phase contains blocks of generated C code, which get spliced into a template to create the complete C project.

 ## Major Changes from v1 and v2

 *Descript code is no longer interpreted, it's now compiled into another language.*